How does Viagra work?

 Key takeaways

-Viagra typically starts working within 30 to 60 minutes and can last about 4 hours.
-Factors like a heavy meal or alcohol can affect its effectiveness.
+• Viagra typically starts working within 30–60 minutes and can last about four hours.
+Factors like a high-fat meal or alcohol can affect its effectiveness.

-Viagra doesn’t increase libido, make your penis larger, or directly address premature ejaculation.
+• Viagra doesn’t increase libido or make your penis larger.
 It can only improve your body’s natural response to sexual stimulation.

-A prescription is required for Viagra, which can be obtained through a healthcare provider or online services like Ro for a convenient and discreet experience.
+• A prescription is required for Viagra, which can be obtained directly from a healthcare provider or via online services like Ro for a convenient and discreet experience.

-While many know the name, there are still quite a few misconceptions about how Viagra actually works.
+While many know the name, there are still quite a few misconceptions about how Viagra (sildenafil) actually works for erectile dysfunction (ED).
 The big one?
 It's not a magic pill that instantly gives you an erection.

 Instead, Viagra helps support your body's natural response when you're in the mood, making it easier to get and keep an erection.
 In this guide, we’ll break down the science behind Viagra, explain how it works, and give you some practical advice on how to take Viagra.